 Leader: Pam Weiss, MD, MSCE

-The Clinical Trials Research Affinity Group was created to build a community of investigators conducting clinical trials at CHOP and the greater UPENN community.
-The goals of this group are to: 1) Establish a collaborative network of investigators with knowledge of or interest in clinical trials; 2) Serve as a liaison between investigators, the CHOP Research Institute and hospital administration to facilitate not only the conduct and enhancement of on-going trials but also the start-up of new trials within the CHOP network; 3) Provide a forum to keep investigators informed about the changing face of clinical trials (methodologies, regulations); 4) Facilitate identification of shared barriers to the conduct of trials and development of streamlined solutions.
+At is core, the Clinical Trials Research Affinity Group builds and fortifies the community of investigators conducting trials at CHOP and the University of Pennsylvania.
+Established in 2017, the group features a collaborative network of investigators who either have specific knowledge and expertise in clinical trials or have an interest in learning more about them.
+It serves as a liaison between these investigators, the CHOP Research Institute, and Hospital administration to facilitate not only the conduct and enhancement of ongoing trials but also the start-up of new trials within the CHOP enterprise.

 Leaders: Judy Grinspan, PhD, and Stewart Anderson, MD